-4. Pull the charge cable from the charge port.
+- 5. Pull the charge cable from the charge port. - 6.
+Close the flap on the left side of the trunk side trim.

-CAUTION: Use the release cable only in situations where you can not release the charge cable using the usual methods.
-Continuous use can damage the release cable or charging equipment.
+CAUTION: The release lever is designed for use only in situations where the charge cable cannot be released from the charge port using the usual methods.
+Continuous use may result in damage to the release lever or charging equipment.

-WARNING: Do not perform this procedure when your vehicle is charging, or if any orange high voltage conductors are exposed.
+WARNING: Do not perform this procedure while your vehicle is charging or if any orange high voltage conductors are exposed.
 Failure to follow these instructions can result in electric shock and serious injury or damage to the vehicle.
-If you have any uncertainty as to how to safely perform this procedure, contact your nearest Service Center.
+If you have any uncertainty as to how to safely perform this procedure, contact your closest Service Center.

-WARNING: Do not pull the release cable while simultaneously attempting to remove the charge cable from the charge port.
-Always pull the release cable before attempting to remove the charge cable.
+WARNING: Do not attempt to remove the charge cable at the same exact time as you begin to press the release lever towards the front of the vehicle.
+Always press the release lever towards the front of the vehicle and hold it before you begin to remove the charge cable from the charge port.
 Failure to follow these instructions can result in electric shock and serious injury.